Lindsey Graham Compares Adam Schiff Collusion Claims To JFK Assassination Conspiracy Theories

-In a Fox News interview, South Carolina Republican and Trump ally, Lindsey Graham, compared House Intelligence Chairman Adam Schiff’s Trump-Russia collusion claims to JFK assassination conspiracy theories, Newsweek reports.
+In a Fox News interview, South Carolina Republican and Trump ally Lindsey Graham compared House Intelligence Chairman Adam Schiff’s Trump-Russia collusion claims to JFK assassination conspiracy theories, Newsweek reports.

-“This whole Oliver Stone approach to the Mueller report by Democrats is getting a bid old,” Graham said on Fox News, referencing director Oliver Stone’s film about the Kennedy assassination, JFK.
+“This whole Oliver Stone approach to the Mueller report by Democrats is getting a bit old,” Graham said on Fox News, referencing director Oliver Stone’s film about the Kennedy assassination, JFK.

 Graham then went on to compare Adam Schiff to Jim Garrison, the former New Orleans district attorney best known for his investigations into President Kennedy’s assassination, and for his claims that someone other than Lee Harvey Oswald had shot the Democratic president.